What is the Enneagram?

 You keep hearing the word “Enneagram” and wonder if you should check it out.
 Then maybe all the Instagram memes might make some sense, right?

-But what the hell is the Enneagram?
+But what is the Enneagram?

 The Enneagram is geometry used to make sense of all processes and universal laws.
 The concept is thousands of years old with roots in mysticism, Sufism, and esoteric Christianity.
 The symbol possibly even dates back to the mysteries of ancient Egypt, according to some anecdotes about Armenian philosopher G.I.
 Gurdjieff.